jfpalchak/cranberry/README.md

 With Cranberry, users can track their progress in real-time; check out your Health progress as you achieve milestones over the course of your journey, or record daily Journal entries to document your cravings, and watch the data from your journals chart the ups and downs of your story in your own personal Timeline.

+To get started, all you need to do is Sign Up for an account, and start writing journals.

 ### 🦠 Known Bugs